Mseavers1/CS500-Project/README.md

      - SELECT * FROM users; --> Find the id of the newly created user or user you want to make admin
      - UPDATE users SET user_type = 'admin' WHERE user.id = 1 -- Replace 1 with the user id you want to make admin
      - Once you do these steps, when you log into the page, you should see a new admin pannel page.
-8. The default system is empty so you will need to manually add rules into the system.
+8. The default system is empty so you will need to add rules into the system manually.
-     - As as admin, in the admin panel add 'Algrebra' as a topic, 'Linear Equations' as a subtopic, and select them in the rule generator           (last column).
+     - As an admin, in the admin panel, add 'Algebra' as a topic, 'Linear Equations' as a subtopic, and select them in the rule generator (last column).
 Add the following rules (S is the starting state):
           - S: E=E 1 1 0
           - E: T+E 1 1 1
-          -
+          - E: T-E 1 1 1
+          - E: T 1 1 0
+          - E: \\frac{T}{E} 1 1 15
+          - E: (T)*E 1 1 5
+          - T: c 1 2 0
+          - T: x 1 2 1
+          - T: (c*x) 1 1 2